Opinion Exchange Dynamics: Learning from discrete actions on networks

 Based on $\estL^i_t$, we define a second ``action'' $C^i_t$.
 Let $C^i_t$ be picked uniformly from $\estL^i_t$: if $\estL^i_t = 1$ then $C^i_t = 1$, if $\estL^i_t = 0$ then $C^i_t = 0$, and if $\estL^i_t = \{0,1\}$ then $C^i_t$ is picked independently from the uniform distribution over $\{0,1\}$.

 Note that we here extend our probability space by including in $I^i_t$ (the observations of agent $i$ up to time $t$) an extra uniform bit that is independent of all else and $S$ in particular.
 Hence this does not increase $i$'s ability to estimate $S$, and if we can show that in this setting $i$ learns $S$ then $i$ can also learn $S$ without this bit.
-In fact, we show that asymptotically it is as good an estimate for $S$ as the best estimate $\action^i_t$: \begin{claim} $\lim_{t \to \infty} \P{C^i_t=S} = \lim_{t \to \infty} \P{\action^i_t=S} = p$ for all $i$. \end{claim} \begin{proof} We prove the claim by showing that it holds both when conditioning on the event $\action_\infty = \{0,1\}$ and when conditioning on its complement.
+In fact, we show that asymptotically it is as good an estimate for $S$ as the best estimate $\action^i_t$: \begin{claim} for all $i$. \end{claim} {\bf Exercise.} Prove Claim~\ref{claim:b-a-equiv}.